mdelapenya/gh-combine-prs/README.md

             to combine Dependabot PRs

 ### Optional arguments
-    --limit LIMIT
+    --dry-run
+            If set, will not actually merge the PRs, forcing verbose mode to show internal steps.
+Defaults to false when not specified
+    --interactive
+            Enable interactive mode.
+If set, will prompt for selecting the PRs to merge --limit LIMIT
             sets the maximum number of PRs that will be combined.
             Defaults to 50
     --skip-pr-check
             if set, will combine matching PRs even if they are not passing checks.
+            Defaults to false when not specified
+    --verbose
+            if set, will print verbose output.
 Defaults to false when not specified

 ## License